 It is widely acknowledged that the broader range of competences obtained by trainees completing the ACCS curriculum enhances patient care, particularly in the provision of emergency out-of-hours work.
-In addition, the skills gained through ACCS are transferable to training in Intensive Care Medicine, as part of both single and dual CCT programmes.
+In addition, the skills gained through ACCS are transferable to training in Intensive Care Medicine.